 Highlights from the celebration of the NIU men's soccer team's 1-0 win over Western Michigan

-Head Coach Eric Luzzi likes a lot of things about fifth-year assistant coach Garrett Biller.
+Head Coach Eric Luzzi likes a lot of things about associate head coach Garrett Biller, who begins his sixth season at NIU in 2014.
 Luzzi admires his work ethic, his knowledge, and his recruiting ability.
 Most importantly, Luzzi admires that Biller is a winner.

 "He has experience at high-level programs both as a player and a coach," Luzzi said.
 "All you have to do is look at his coaching background as evidence that he knows what it takes to build a championship caliber program."